tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'Provides a relationship between FFDQ concepts and the information elements that are Consulted, but not ActedUpon in a test.'
+'Provides a relationship between bdqffdq concepts and the information elements that are Consulted, but not ActedUpon in a test.'

 ********************